Lyle-Tafoya/Steam-Categorizer/README.md

   -o, --output=<s>         Location to output new sharedconfig.vdf -p, --preferences=<s>    Location of steam_categorizer preferences file -h, --help               Show this message

+A sample preferences file can be found in sample/category_mapping.json If an output file is not specified with --output, the default behavior is to overwrite the location provided with --config
 ```

 ## Disclaimer